Get $300 off all mattresses

 Since many toppers use memory foam, purchasing a topper is an easy way to try out the material before committing to a new mattress.
 While memory foam toppers do not provide all the benefits of a new memory foam mattress, they do offer the material’s popular pressure relief and hug.
 This is more pronounced in thicker toppers, which adjust the feeling of the mattress more significantly.

 While a mattress topper can be an affordable way for stomach sleepers to enjoy extra cushioning and conforming, they do not traditionally provide support.
 If your mattress is already sagging, a mattress topper will not help to even out the surface.
 However, if your mattress feels too hard, a topper might soften the surface.
 Similarly, if you are experiencing sharp pressure points, a thicker topper with good cradling may provide relief.

-A mattress’s features contribute to its performance.
+A mattress’ features contribute to its performance.
 The following considerations are particularly important for stomach sleepers to keep in mind as they shop for a mattress.
 While some companies may refer to mattresses as having “universal comfort,” this simply means these mattresses are meant to satisfy most sleepers.
-However, stomach sleepers have unique needs, so they should assess a mattress’s features themselves to ensure it is appropriate for them.
+Stomach sleepers have unique needs, so they should assess a mattress’s features themselves to ensure it is appropriate for them.

 Although every person has distinct preferences when it comes to the best mattress, most stomach sleepers prefer beds that provide extra support.
 Many sleepers experience discomfort in this position because people tend to carry a disproportionate amount of weight in their chest and stomach.
 Sleeping face-down causes these areas of the body to sink into the mattress, often resulting in aches and pains around neck, shoulders, lower back, and hips.